 So when I pick up a thing that I’m unsure about keeping I ask myself ‘Does this item propel me towards my goals?’

 We keep a lot of stuff.
 Kitchen utensils that help me make healthy food or craft supplies that let me do fun things with my kids get to stay.
 As do useful travel accessories.
 Clothing that’s being used.
 (The baby clothing didn’t make the cut, so I’ve kept the onesie my bubba wore on his first day on this earth and everything else has been donated to needy families).

-I like money (obviously) so we keep a store of hand me down clothes we’ve been gifted from family and friends, Even though they are, technically, clutter, they will save us a lot of money in the future which can be used for travelling, so we keep them.
+I like money (obviously) so we keep a store of hand me down clothes we’ve been gifted from family and friends.
+Even though they are, technically, clutter, they will save us a lot of money in the future which can be used for travelling, so we keep them.

-The huge benefit of using your goals as a barometer is that it allows quick categorisation of items.
+The huge benefit of using your goals as a barometer is that it allows quick categorization of items.
 If I can’t quickly find a way that an item will help me meet my goals, it goes.
 If it’s useful and purposeful, it stays.
 Easy peasy.

 Do you struggle with decluttering?
 Does focusing on your goals help?